 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.

-This sacred site is known for the tiger paw prints left in one of the caves there.
+This sacred site, also called Wat Tham Sua, is known for the tiger paw prints left in one of the caves there.
 To get there, you’ll need to climb a 1260-step staircase.
-At the top, the cave, a huge golden Buddha statue and a breathtaking view over Krabi.
+At the top, you’ll find the cave, a huge golden Buddha statue, and a breathtaking view over Krabi.

 The temple was founded in 1975 after a monk came to pray in the cave and saw several tigers roaming around.
 Legend also says that a huge tiger used to inhabit the cave.